 Years 1 and 2

 You will undertake an integrated programme covering the three main elements of the core course: Scientific Basis of Medicine; Doctor and Patient; and Clinical Experience.

 - Molecules, cells and Disease includes molecular and cell biology, genetics, blood and blood-forming tissues, metabolism, infection, immunity, cell pathology, and cancer.

-- Life Support Systems includes the skin, cardiovascular, respiratory, alimentary and urinary systems, and the anatomy of the thorax, abdomen, pelvis and perineum.
+- Life Support Systems includes the cardiovascular, respiratory, alimentary and urinary systems, and the anatomy of the thorax, abdomen, pelvis and perineum.

-- Foundations of Clinical Practice includes communication skills, society and health, medical ethics and law, and epidemiology in practice, and information technology.
+- Foundations of Clinical Practice includes communication skills, society and health, medical ethics and law, and epidemiology in practice.
 The initial element of clinical experience (the First Clinical Attachment), plus problem-based learning and personal and professional development, is also part of this theme and are taught in small groups.